JuliaImages/juliaimages.github.io/docs/src/tutorials/quickstart.md

 If you're comfortable with Julia or have used another image-processing package before, this page may help you get started quickly.
-If some of the terms or concepts here seem strange, don't worry---there are much more detailed explanations in the following sections.
+If some of the terms or concepts here seem strange, don't worry—there are much more detailed explanations in the following sections.

 To start with, let's load the `Images.jl` package: